ghuynh11/truth-seeker-data-analysis-project/README.md

 - **unique_count:** This column represents the number of unique, complex words in each tweet.
 - **total_count:** This column represents the total number of words in each tweet.
 It is a straightforward word count that indicates the length of the tweet.
 - **conjunctions:** words that connect phrases, clauses, or sentences to create more complex sentence structures.
+- **cred (credibility score):** designed to assess a user’s perceived trustworthiness on social media.
+This score based on factors such as activity, engagement, etc.
+- **normalize_influence (score):** represents a normalized influence score for each user.
+This score is calculated to reflect the user’s influence on social media, taking into account factors like follower count, engagement metrics (likes, retweets, replies), etc. The influence scores are adjusted so they are on the same scale across all users (normalized), making them easier to compare fairly, regardless of raw numbers like follower count or total likes.

 **Initial examination of the dataset:**
 - The data is structured in long format.